marcglasberg/fast_immutable_collections/README.md

 # 3. ISet

 An `ISet` is an immutable set, meaning once it's created it cannot be modified.
-An `ISet` is always **unordered**
-(though, as we'll see, it can be automatically sorted when you use it).
+An `ISet` may keep the insertion order, or it may be sorted, depending on its configuration.

 You can create an `ISet` by passing an iterable to its constructor, or you can simply "lock" a regular set.
 Other iterables (which are not sets) can also be locked as sets: